The Route

 Snow on Richmond Peak

-The GDMBR is the world's longest off-pavement cycling route.
-It's highlighted by long dirt roads and jeep trails that wend their way through forgotten passes of the Continental Divide.
-The route travels through Canadian provinces of Alberta and British Columbia, and the United States of Montana, Idaho, Wyoming, Colorado, and New Mexico (map).
+The Great Divide Route is the world's longest off-pavement cycling route.
+It was tirelessly mapped over a 4 year span, and published in 1998 by Adventure Cycling Association, North America's premiere bicycle travel organization.
+The route is highlighted by long dirt roads and jeep trails that wend their way through forgotten passes of the Continental Divide.
+It travels through Canadian provinces of Alberta and British Columbia, and the United States of Montana, Idaho, Wyoming, Colorado, and New Mexico (map).
 By route's end a thru-rider will climb nearly 200,000 feet of vertical (equivalent to summiting Mount Everest from sea-level 7 times).

 Matt Lee riding in Del Norte, CO